 Recipe: Honey Ginger Poached Pears

-Squash may seem like a fall fruit, but these varieties will actually be in our stores in August!
+Squash may seem like a fall fruit (or vegetable), but these varieties will actually be in our stores in August!
 Try incorporating them into salads or as a low-carb substitute for pasta.

 Vegetables